Young, broke, and living in an old place with a couple acres ...

 We carry heirloom seeds so your garden can have the real nutrition we were meant to get from our food.
 Even if you live in an apartment with nowhere to garden, don't worry - we've got you covered with ways you can grow veggies for your home, too.
 You can save money and energy by using all wool dryer balls instead of hanging your clothes outside.
 You can kill weeds AND clean your toilet with natural 30% vinegar.
 The list of our products and resources really goes on and on!

 While you may not have time to pursue every project I worked on all those years ago, picking just one thing to start with can get you on the right path.
 For instance, replacing your non-stick pans with pure ceramic ones will already remove some poisons from your life everyday!
 And our in-store classes are a great way to discover ways you can add some modern home-keeping methods to your life.
-So, if you're in the Denver area, I hope you'll join us this coming weekend, July 16th & 17th for our Grand Opening.
-We hope you'll find and abundance of healthy, non-toxic and sustainable conveniences for your home and family at EcoMountain.
+So, if you're in the Denver area, I hope you'll join us at one of our two store locations where you'll find an abundance of healthy, non-toxic, and sustainable conveniences for your home and family.

 With good health and great joy,